CongSun-dlut/CPI_extraction/README.md

 ### Codes ###
 Our proposed model aims to detect and classify the chemical-protein interaction in biomedical texts, which has been the state-of-the-art model for CPI extraction. \
-In this repository, we provide the codes of our proposed model.
+In this repository, we provide the codes of our proposed model. \
+'pytorch_model.bin' in the Resources and Records can be obtained from [pytorch_models](https://drive.google.com/drive/folders/15o_h-_YQUgccvc9202hTGrSyZfrzOPFX?usp=sharing).
 ```
 CPI Extraction
   -Resources